arosenb2/sampleSetup/README.md

-clone this repo then run the following commands in a terminal
+Clone this repo then run the following commands in a terminal
 - brew update && install yarn
 - mkdir <project_name>
 - cd <project_name>
 - yarn install

-in one terminal shell run:
+In one terminal shell run:
 - yarn build

-and in another terminal run:
+And in another terminal run:
 - yarn start

-now go to port 3000 it should say "Hi Y'all!" and "Sup Guys!" in the console
+Go to localhost:3000 it should say "Hi Y'all!" and "Sup Guys!" in the console

-you
+This setup will connect to your local Ticket Service and make an activeGamesInfo call

+You can access the games json data in `window.loadInfo.games` (this is how we currently do loadInfo)

+You should now only have to put your JS/JSX files in the src folder